lazyWombat/console-command-template/README.md

 ### Nuget

-The template can be installed by running the following command...
+The template is hosted at [nuget.org](https://www.nuget.org/packages/lazyWombat.Console.Commands.Template) and it can be installed by running the following command...

 ```
 dotnet new -i lazyWombat.Console.Commands.Template::*
 ```